Be it with skepticism or faith in the Buddha’s teachings, the Buddha welcomes all to question them, all to question him.

 Among other teachings, the Buddha then taught on how to assess the truthfulness and helpfulness of that learnt from anyone, including him.
 At the end, the Kālāmas marvelled at what was learnt, and requested for refuge through the Buddha.
 Just as it marked the beginning of the Kālāmas’ proper learning of the Buddha’s teachings, the Kālāma Sutta has since become a text to study for Buddhist beginners.

-Near the end of the Buddha’s teaching life, as recorded in the Sūtra Of The Buddha’s Bequeathed Teachings《佛遗教经》, the Buddha said, ‘You [and all] others, if of [the truth of] suffering [and all] other [aspects of the] Four [Noble] Truths [which encompass all Dharma teachings], have any doubts, [you] may swiftly ask them, [to] not result [in] doubting, without seeking resolution.’ (汝等若于，苦等四谛，有所疑者，可疾问之，毋得怀疑，不求决也。)
+Near the end of the Buddha’s teaching life, as recorded in the Sūtra Of The Buddha’s Bequeathed Teachings《佛遗教经》, the Buddha said, ‘You [and] others, if of suffering [and] other [aspects of the] Four [Noble] Truths [i.e. which encompass all Dharma teachings], have those [with] doubts, [you] may swiftly ask them, [to] not have doubts, without seeking resolution.’ (汝等若于，苦等四谛，有所疑者，可疾问之，毋得怀疑，不求决也。)

 The Buddha thus urged active enquiry in learning the Dharma, from the beginning to the end.
 As such, we too should actively enquire when learning the Dharma, so as to learn it well, by resolving all doubts about it.
 To doubt and ask about the Dharma is not to slander, while to ignore one’s ignorance, and to deludedly speculate about it could lead to slander.
 Just as the Buddha’s welcoming and answering of the Kālāmas’ question became a teaching for them, our questioning too can lead to the truth.